MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineEnhancedEmergencyServiceDisclaimer.md

 Use the `Set-CsOnlineEnhancedEmergencyServiceDisclaimer` cmdlet to record your organization's acceptance of the enhanced emergency service terms and conditions.
 Any tenant administrator can accept the terms and conditions.

+As the output the cmdlet will show the emergency service disclaimer and that it has been accepted.

 ## SYNTAX

 ```